-2.4.50 Queensdale Place, on its west side, has a plain two-storey terrace of chaste early Victorian quality, with rendered window reveals and a simple cornice, retaining to some degree the 19th century atmosphere.
+Queensdale Place, on its west side, has a plain two-storey terrace of chaste early Victorian quality, with rendered window reveals and a simple cornice, retaining to some degree the 19th century atmosphere.
 This terrace has been partially reconstructed and extended at the north end, and made into flats.
 At the end is an inoffensive small office building in keeping with the feel of the west terrace.
 The east side comprises some original cottages with gardens in front (some unfortunately converted to hardstandings), and a number of rebuilds to afford entrances to No 18 and Waterden Court behind.

-2.4.51 At present the terrace on the west side presents a pleasing, if simple, unity.
+At present the terrace on the west side presents a pleasing, if simple, unity.
 It would be pity if any owner were to destroy this by altering the façade details, or decide to paint the whole front.
 The same applies to the east side, though this is already much altered.

-2.4.52 Article 4 Directions cover façade details and painting, and hardstandings and enclosures (where appropriate), and will help to ensure the character of the street.
+Article 4 Directions are now intended to cover façade details and painting, and hardstandings and enclosures (where appropriate), and will help to ensure the character of the street.

-2.4.53 Norland Place is a pretty cobbled mews retaining much of its original character.
-The partly unaltered carriage houses with "hay loft doors" are still in evidence, though some have partially been spoilt by commercial uses connected to businesses on Holland Park Avenue, and some unfortunate rebuilding at the east end.
+Norland Place is a pretty cobbled mews retaining much of its original character.
+Its partly unaltered carriage houses with "hay loft doors" are still in evidence, though some have partially been spoilt by commercial uses connected to businesses on Holland Park Avenue, and some unfortunate rebuilding at the east end.
 Any alterations here should aim to maintain or reinstate the original mews character.
-The mews is covered by an Article 4 Direction preventing alterations to front facades and paint colour.
+The mews is already covered by an Article 4 Direction preventing alterations to front facades; further protection is also intended to cover paint colour.

-2.4.54 Addison Place, behind the south side of Queensdale Road, linking through to Addison Avenue, contains charming early 19th century Grade II listed cottages on the north side (14-22 even).
+Addison Place, behind the south side of Queensdale Road, linking through to Addison Avenue, contains charming early 19th century Grade II listed cottages on the north side (14-22 even).
 On the south side is a row of postwar two-storey dwellings in a curving terrace of modest height.

-2.4.55 The run down ranges of garages that used to comprise Royal Crescent Mews have now been replaced by a terrace of bijou period style cottages: some of the decrepit garages remain at the north-east end.
+The run down ranges of garages that used to comprise Royal Crescent Mews have now been replaced by a terrace of bijou period style cottages: some of the decrepit garages remain at the north-east end.
 Further redevelopment in the same style would be advantageous.

-2.4.56 Princes Yard is an excellent example of imaginative modern design making the most of a tight corner.
+Princes Yard is an excellent example of imaginative modern design making the most of a tight corner.

-2.4.57 Pottery Lane has the distinction of being the only road predating the development of the estate: its sinuous alignment thus has nothing to do with fashionable taste at the time, but with original field boundaries.
-The original one- and two-storey brick buildings and high backyard walls, with their unaffected simplicity have been replaced in a multiplicity of styles, to make two-storey houses or offices in a variety of materials, on both sides of the road.
+Pottery Lane has the distinction of being the only road predating the development of the estate: its sinuous alignment thus has nothing to do with fashionable taste at the time, but with original field boundaries.
+The original one- and two-storey brick buildings and high backyard walls, with their unaffected simplicity have been replaced in a multiplicity of styles, to make twostorey houses or offices in a variety of materials, on both sides of the road.
 Some of these are better suited to the character of the street than others.

-2.4.58 Wilsham Street comprises attractive two-storey artisan houses - a more-or-less integrated terrace which was spared the post-war redevelopment of the Edward Woods Estate.
-The houses towards the western end are twostoreys with basements, have architraves, more architectural detailing round the doors and windows (though the cornices are missing).
-Alterations to the elevations and the painting of 65-117 (odd) Wilsham Street are subject to Article 4 Directions.
+Wilsham Street comprises attractive two-storey artisan houses - a more-or-less integrated terrace which was spared the post-war redevelopment of the Edward Woods Estate.
+The houses towards the western end are two-storeys with basements, have architraves, more architectural detailing round the doors and windows (though the cornices are missing).
+The elevations and painting of these houses is now intended to be subject to Article 4 Directions.